Tales of the Fourth Dimension: "And He Built a Crooked House" by Robert. A. Heinlein

 By the end of calendar year 2013, China had landed its first lunar rover on the Moon.
-Google's LunarX Prize competitors had several rover entries ready ahead of schedule for launch in early 2013, but none went up.
+Google's LunarX Prize competitors had several rover entries ready ahead of schedule for launch, but none went up becuase of lack of funding.

-An explosion on the moon in the early 2010s, termed a clean up project, injected conspiracy theory with more material;.
-It gave support to the recordings of Apollo 7 astronaut's voice recordings about a large structure on the Moon.
+An explosion on the moon in the early 2010s, termed a "clean up project", injected conspiracy theories with more material.
+It gave support to Apollo 7 astronauts' voice recordings about a large structure on the Moon.
 If such a building existed, the explosion demolished it.

-China is on the Moon, perhaps to map out mining operations, such operations suggested as viable by author and ex-NASA engineer Homer Hickam in the book Return to the Moon.
+China is on the Moon, perhaps to map out mining operations, such work suggested as viable by author and ex-NASA engineer Homer Hickam in the book Return to the Moon.
+Many American companies developed asteroid and Moon-mining technologies in the 2010s.

-With the American Commercial Crew's Mission to Mars stumbling over itself as it attempts to run full speed toward American space destiny around Jupiter, faster ships are required and time travel (breaking the speed of light) is taken more seriously.
+With the American Commercial Crew's Mission to Mars taking form faster aerospace ships are required and time travel (breaking the speed of light) is taken more seriously by NASA.
+It is, in fact, studied at the John Glenn Center in Cleveland, Ohio.

 Time Travel In Ohio

-The state is also fortunate to have former astronaut John Glenn, in his 90s, instructing college students from his own building on the main campus of The Ohio State University.
+The state was also fortunate to have former astronaut John Glenn, into his mid-90s, instructing college students from his own building on the main campus of The Ohio State University in Columbus.

-With its own Space Corridor taking up the entire Southwest Quadrant of the state from Cincinnati to Columbus, Ohio is knee deep in the future of American spacetime travel.
+With its own Space Corridor taking up the entire Southwest Quadrant of the state from Cincinnati to Columbus, Ohio is knee deep in the future of American space-time travel.
+Over 1,200 aerospace companies are successfully operating in the state.

-Once, we had only science fiction stories and novels, but those writings are finding reality.
+Once, we had only science fiction stories about these topics, but those writings are finding reality.

-A particular story about a crooked house I enjoy is a tale of the fourth dimension.
+A particular story I enjoy is a tale of the fourth dimension.
 It takes its title from ideas in a Mother Goose rhyme:

 There was a crooked man, and he walked a crooked mile,